 My parents are active senior citizens and reasonably tech-savvy.
-They’re not afraid of picking up new technology, specifically when they can devote time to learning it and getting to their desired result.
+They’re not afraid of picking up new technology, specifically when they can devote time to learning and getting their desired result.

-As more companies move towards delivering services on mobile devices, my parents decided to switch to a smartphone.
+As more companies move toward delivering services on mobile devices, my parents decided to switch to a smartphone.
 They’ve considered something like the Jitterbug line of phones.
-However, these types of purpose-built phones rarely offer flexibility and access to mainstream app stores like Google Play Store.
+However, these purpose-built phones rarely offer flexibility and access to mainstream app stores like Google Play Store.

 Apple’s iPhone is well-deserving for design and function, but their audience is a broader set of users.
 The devices they offer are often out of the price range for many seniors in their retirement years.